10 Essential New Zealand Travel Tips

 4. Budget accordingly

 Everyday items, such as food and drink, are likely to be more expensive than what you might be used to at home.
 That’s the problem with being an isolated country.
 With this in mind, plan your budget accordingly.
-Reduce the amount of times you eat out and cook meals for yourself.
+Reduce the number of times you eat out and cook meals for yourself.
 Hostels always have kitchen facilities where you can cook your own meals so save on accommodation AND food by staying in a hostel!

 Find out more ways to budget for New Zealand in 11 Ways to Save Money and Stretch Those Dollars Further.